checkmarx-ts/CxUtils/CxFlowDemoInstance/README.md

 Option | Default | Description
 --- | --- | ---
-StorageLoc | ./jira-data | The folder where Jira data will be stored.
+StorageLoc | ./jira_data | The folder where Jira data will be stored.
 By default, it creates the folder `jira-data` in the working directory.
 An absolute or relative path can be provided to store the data in an alternate location.
-Config | general | The configuration option used to locate the `application-{config name}.yml` file for cx-flow startup.
-Using `-Config mypoc` would cause cx-flow to start with the configuration file `application-mypoc.yml`.
+Config | general | The configuration option used to locate the `application-{config name}.yml` file for Cx-Flow startup.
+Using `-Config mypoc` would cause Cx-Flow to start with the configuration file `application-mypoc.yml`.
-Dbg | false | Including `-Dbg` starts cx-flow with a debugger available for connecting via port 1040.
+Dbg | false | Including `-Dbg` starts Cx-Flow with a debugger available for connecting via port 1040.

 The Jira and Cx-Flow servers will execute and display log output in your powershell window.
 Press CTRL-C at any time to shut down the containers.
 It is possible to tail logs of each individual container.
 See the [docker logs](https://docs.docker.com/engine/reference/commandline/logs/) and [docker ps](https://docs.docker.com/engine/reference/commandline/ps/) command documentation for more details.